Little Murray campground

 Barrington Tops National Park

-Remote Little Murray campground offers walking, mountain biking, fishing, and 4WD touring, in the wilderness of Barrington Tops National Park, three hours from Newcastle.
+The remote Little Murray campground offers walking, mountain biking, fishing, and 4WD touring in the wilderness of Barrington Tops National Park, 3 hours from Newcastle.

 |Camping type||Tent, Camper trailer site, Camping beside my vehicle|